Iowa State Cyclones wrestling

-The Iowa State Cyclones wrestling team represents Iowa State University (ISU) and competes in the Big 12 Conference of NCAA Division I. The Cyclones are 8 time National Champions, 17 time National Runners-Up, and have 45 Trophy Finishes.
-The team is coached by Kevin Dresser.
+The Iowa State Cyclones men's wrestling team represents Iowa State University (ISU) and competes in the Big 12 Conference of NCAA Division I. The Cyclones are 8-time national champions, 17-time national runner-ups, and have 45 team trophy finishes.
+The team is coached by Brent Metcalf.
 The Cyclones host their home meets at Hilton Coliseum on Iowa State's campus.
 Iowa State became the second collegiate wrestling program to reach 1,100 dual wins on January 23, 2022.

+Iowa State will add women's wrestling as a varsity sport in the 2027–28 school year.

 Coaches

 Charles Mayser (1916–1923)

 Charles Mayser was the founding father of Iowa State wrestling.
 In addition to his wrestling coaching duties, “Uncle Charlie” performed coaching duties in baseball and football, as well as being the athletic director.
 Mayser joined the athletic staff in 1916, the initial season of Cyclone wrestling.
 He coached for eight years and was responsible for five undefeated teams during his tenure.
 Despite lack of equipment and facilities, Mayser's squads dominated the Midwestern wrestling scene.
 His teams suffered only two defeats in his last six years and his last two squads were named unofficial national champions by Amateur Wrestling News.
 Mayser left Iowa State in 1923 to head the Franklin & Marshall College athletic department.

 During his eight years at Iowa State, Mayser went 35–4 during including one conference championship.